Best Internet for Streaming 2022

 What’s the best internet for streaming?

-At CableTV.com, we recommend fiber-optic internet, but cable, DSL, and satellite internet services have their merits.
+At CableTV.com, we recommend fiber-optic internet for streaming TV online, but cable, DSL, and satellite internet services have their merits.
 When it comes to speed, we’re firm that at least 25 Mbps (megabytes per second) is best for streaming, even though most services say 5–7 Mbps is adequate.
 We’ll explain why below.

 Availability may be the biggest factor of all—you have to go with what’s available in your neighborhood, and it’s not always going to be the fastest or cheapest internet on the market.
 We’ve included recommendations here for some of the most widely-available internet providers in the US; there’s bound to be at least one near you.